moj-analytical-services/intro_r_training_extension/README.md

 More specifically the components of the for loop are:

 -   The**output** - in this case we don’t output to a different object we just update the input.
 The output is the same as the input

 -   The **sequence** - This will be the number of columns in `df` we want to run the code to.
 As previously the `seq_along` function will help us with this as it will count the number of columns and turn this into a sequence we can use in the for loop

 -   The body of the loop is just the re scale one line of code running the defined `rescale01` function.
 It can be anything that will take the column as an argument to work with.
 Further restrictions would normally apply but we will not cover this here

-The code below simplifies what we want to do and as you can see, overall, we now have a much better structured and easier to read two lines of code\!
+The code below simplifies what we want to do and as you can see, overall, we now have a much better structured and easier to read two lines of code!

 ``` r
 for (i in seq_along(df)) {